Packers in the Pro Football Hall of Fame

-At 6-foot-3 and 245 pounds and with 4.6 speed in the 40, he was the prototypical outside linebacker.
+At 6 feet, 3 inches tall and 245 pounds and with 4.6 speed in the 40, he was the prototypical outside linebacker.
 Excelled at holding up the tight end at the line and nullified Hall of Famers John Mackey and Mike Ditka in the 14 games he faced them.
 Made three big plays that spelled the difference in three of the biggest games of Vince Lombardi's three-year title run.
-Plays included a game-changing 87-yard interception return in a do-or-die 1965 regular-season victory at the Baltimore Colts; a smothering pressure against Dallas quarterback Don Meredith that saved the Packers in the 1966 NFL Championship Game; and a critical blocked field goal in 1967 playoff victory over the Los Angeles Rams.
-Named to NFL's 1960s All-Decade Team.
-Named Associated Press All-Pro in 1967 and '69.
+Plays included a game-changing 87-yard interception return in a do-or-die 1965 regular-season victory at the Baltimore Colts; a smothering pressure against Dallas quarterback Don Meredith that saved the Packers in the 1966 NFL Championship Game; and a critical blocked field goal in a 1967 playoff victory over the Los Angeles Rams.
+Named to the NFL's 1960s All-Decade Team.
+Named Associated Press All-Pro in 1967 and 1969.
 Three-time Pro Bowl selection.
 Registered 21 interceptions during his 10 seasons with Green Bay.
 His 12 interceptions from 1965-67 were the most in the league among linebackers.
 Also played for Washington (1973-74).
 Born May 3, 1941, in Mount Holly Township, N.J.

 2015 - Ron Wolf